benjann/dstat/README.md

 Main changes:

+    15dec2022 (version 1.4.2)
+    - modified dstat_svyr such that replication-based svy estimators no longer apply checks for omitted coefficients; this prevents the estimators from failing on results that have zero variance (e.g. a zero-frequency histogram bar)

     14dec2022 (version 1.4.1)
     - [no]cov is no longer a suboption within vce(); it is now a regular option
     - dstat predict now has option scaling() to determine the scaling of the